I’m fascinated by these beautiful art deco panels created by Jean Dupas for a French luxury liner that the United States seized during World War II.

 The Forbes Galleries CLOSED CLOSED

-are were located on 5th Avenue near my apartment.
+The Forbes Galleries featuring several panels were located on 5th Avenue near my apartment, between 12th and 13th Street.
 Here’s a photo of the entrance and pictures of the panels inside:

 The Art Deco panels were created by Jean Dupas for Grand Saloon of the French ocean liner, Normandie.
 They are part of a mural on the history of navigation, which decorated the four corners of the room.
 Described as a floating museum of decorative arts, the Normandie was launched in 1935 and commandeered in 1941 by the United States government for use as a troop carrier.
 The furnishings were removed and stored, but before the ship could put into active service, it was destroyed by the fire.
 The contents were sold at auction by the government in 1942-43.